aboudou/pizypwm/quick2wire/README.md

 Warning
 -------

 Due to the non real-time capacities of Python language, do not expect PWM to be very accurate.
 Pulses will never exactly last the theorical duration.
-But PiZyPwn will be enough if you don't need a great accuracy.
+But PiZyPwm will be enough if you don't need a great accuracy.

 Running example.py